Tigers vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Missouri Insights & Trends

-- Missouri has gone 7-3 over its past 10 contests, with a 5-5 record against the spread in that span.
+- Missouri has gone 7-3 in its last 10 contests, with a 5-5 record against the spread during that span.

-- Four of Missouri Tigers' last 10 contests have gone over the total.
+- The Missouri Tigers have gone over the total in four of their past 10 outings.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.